Aditya-Tandon/DL_Tests/README.md

 # DL_Tests
-Private repository to sync changes made on local machine and on college VMs.
+Repository to sync changes made on local machine and on college VMs.
 Contains all the code used to test models before publishing on main branch.